PittNAIL/EBAIC/content/_index.md

 ---

 at [ICHI 2023][ichi]
-June 10th, 2023, Huston, Texas
+June 10th, 2023, Houston, Texas

 ### Call for Participation

 ---

-The volume of Electronic Health Record (EHR) data has grown dramatically in the past decade due to the wide adoption of EHR systems in health care systems.
-The availability of such large amounts of multi modality clinical data has fostered the application of Artificial Intelligence (AI) in clinical care, for example, clinical decision support, patient management, as well as in clinical and translational research, such as digital phenotyping, cohort discovery, and in-silico trials.
+The volume of Electronic Health Record (EHR) data has grown dramatically in the past decade due to the wide adoption of EHR systems in healthcare systems.
+The availability of large amounts of multimodal clinical data has fostered the application of Artificial Intelligence (AI) in clinical care including in clinical decision support, patient management, as well as in clinical and translational research, such as digital phenotyping, cohort discovery, and in-silico trials.
 Despite the promising potential of AI in clinical applications, its regular use comes with bias and ethical challenges.
 As highlighted by recent studies, disparities in health care, although may start at the collection of clinical data, could be amplified with the development of AI technologies.

 ### Topics of interest

 ---

 Any original research related to ethics and bias of AI in clinical applications.
-The relevant AI techniques include, but not limited to, natural language processing, medical imaging, deep learning, predictive modeling, human computer interface, Internet of Things, and more.
-Clinical applications include, but not limited to, clinical decision support, clinical research, translational research, consumer applications, robotics.
-Other relevant topics include: AI for health equities, health disparities, transparency/interpretability/explainability of AI techniques in clinical applications, data bias, algorithmic bias, human bias of AI techniques, fairness measures, fairness evaluations, fairness tools, reasoning, practical and technical solutions to mitigate the bias, and more.
+The relevant AI techniques include, but are not limited to, natural language processing, medical imaging, deep learning, predictive modeling, human computer interface, Internet of Things, and more.
+Clinical applications include, but are not limited to, clinical decision support, clinical research, translational research, consumer applications, robotics.

+Other relevant topics include: AI for health equity, AI for health disparity, transparency/interpretability/explainability of AI techniques in clinical applications, data bias, algorithmic bias, human bias of AI techniques, fairness metrics, fairness evaluation, fairness tools, reasoning, practical and technical solutions to mitigate the bias, and more.

 ### Schedule-at-a-Glance